 How do I apply for assistance through Moderate Means?

-- To apply for services through the Moderate Means Program, please go to our website and fill out the online application.
-This will only take a few minutes.
+- To apply for services through the Moderate Means Program, please go to our website where eligibility information and criteria are available, as well as the online application, which takes just a few minutes.

 - After we receive your application, a Moderate Means Program student intern will call you to review your information and complete your intake.

 - If your income falls below 200% of the Federal Poverty Level, you should contact the CLEAR Program instead at 888-201-1014.

 - MMP law student volunteers are supervised by the MMP staff attorneys at their law schools.